Revisiting Recent Progress in the Karch-Randall Braneworld: The Intermediate Picture and Coarse-Graining

 \section{The Intermediate Picture and Coarse-Graining}

-In this section, we study more details of the intermediate picture.
-We firstly show the precise description of the intermediate picture.
+In this section, we study the intermediate picture in more details.
+We firstly deduce the precise description of the intermediate picture and provide an implication of it.
 Then we show how Equ.~(\ref{eq:genS2}) as well as Equ.~(\ref{eq:genS3}) can be derived where the minimization over $\mathcal{R}$ is a direct consequence of diffeomorphism invariance.
 At the end, we discuss possible coarse-graining protocols that we can take $\mathcal{R}$ in Equ.~(\ref{eq:genS2}) and Equ.~(\ref{eq:genS3}) as a fixed region (i.e. we don't have to minimize over $\mathcal{R}$) and the problem of these protocols.